Subletting in Dubai: Complete Legal & Practical Guide for Tenants and Landlords

 Step 2: Obtain Written Landlord Consent

-Secure a No Objection Certificate (NOC) from your landlord confirming approval.
+- Secure a No Objection Certificate (NOC) from your landlord confirming subletting approval.

 Step 3: Draft a Sublease Agreement

-Both tenant and subtenant must sign it before proceeding to registration.
+- Both tenant and subtenant must sign before proceeding to Ejari registration.

 Step 4: Register the Sublease with Ejari

-Upload required documents to complete Ejari registration for your sublease Dubai agreement.
+- Upload required documents to complete Ejari sublease registration in Dubai.

 Step 5: Notify Building Management

-Inform your community or tower management (especially in areas like JLT, Dubai Marina, or Downtown) to avoid access or security issues.
+- Inform your community or building management (especially in JLT, Dubai Marina, or Downtown Dubai) to avoid access or security issues.

 Document | Description |